mrbusche/backseatfan.com/_posts/2009-08-13-training-camp-showdown-qb-cleveland-browns.md

   </p>

   <p>
     Anderson lead the Browns to 10 wins in the 2007 - 2008 season.
 Does any one remember that?
 Does anyone give Anderson any credit?
 He threw for 29 TDs.
 What happened last year?
-Not really sure, but think about 2007, o0000h those were the days&#8230; Brady Quinn hasn't done anything to prove he deserves the starting job.
+Not really sure, but think about 2007, o0000h those were the days?
+Brady Quinn hasn't done anything to prove he deserves the starting job.
 He only has two career TDs.
 Plus he broke a his finger last year, so that pretty much shows that he is weak.
 Favre would have played through it.
 Quinn had 1 good game last year, and it was against Denver, they have a terrible Defense, plus he lost anyway.
 Anderson had 10 good games 2 years ago, because he won them.
 He is a winner (In 2007).
   </p>

   <p>